AndrewEllis93/Print-Tuning-Guide/README.md

 - You may have a bad/poor quality linear rail.

 ### Narrowing it Down
-Print two square objects, one in normal orentation, and one at 45 degrees. \
+Print two wide square objects, one in normal orentation, and one at 45 degrees. \
 Inspect the object to see which axes the artifacts appear most prominent in.

 *(components in each section are in order of likelihood)*